Denali Capital Acquisition Cor - GuruFocus.com

 PR Newswire

-NEW YORK, July 7, 2023 /PRNewswire/ -- Denali Capital Acquisition Corp.
-(NASDAQ: DECA) ("Denali" or the "Company") announced today that it intends to deposit into the Company's trust account an aggregate of $825,000 in order to further extend the period of time the Company has to consummate its initial business combination by an additional three months, from the current deadline of July 11, 2023 to October 11, 2023 (the "Extension").
-In connection with the Extension, the Company expects to deposit the additional funds into the trust account on or before the current deadline of July 11, 2023.
-The Company is permitted to extend the period of time to consummate a business combination by up to two times, each time by an additional three months, subject to the requirement to deposit additional funds into the Company's trust account.
+NEW YORK, July 13, 2023 /PRNewswire/ -- Denali Capital Acquisition Corp.
+(NASDAQ: DECA) ("Denali" or the "Company") announced today that an aggregate of $825,000 has been deposited into the Company's trust account to further extend the period of time the Company has to consummate its initial business combination by an additional three months, from the current deadline of July 11, 2023 to October 11, 2023.
+This is the second of the two three-month extensions permitted under the Company's governing documents.

 About Denali Capital Acquisition Corp.